Speaking Sound Doctrine

 However, the New Testament Greek word translated "church" in our English Bibles is a different word, EKKLESIA {ek-klay-see'-ah}, which comes from combining two Greek words meaning "from out of" (EK) and "to call" (KALEO {kal-eh'-o}).
 J. H. Thayer (JHT) describes it in a generic sense as, "1) a gathering of citizens called out from their homes into some public place, an assembly 1a) an assembly of the people convened at the public place of the council for the purpose of deliberating…."
 It is not the gathering place but the purposed gathering itself.
 Incidentally, in New Testament writings, the word "KURIAKON" is never used in reference to the called out body.

 The word EKKLESIA with its complete meaning is not easily translated into English by a single word.
 A more accurate English word is "assembly," as it is rendered in Young's Literal Translation (YLT), but it still does not relate the full connotation.
 Certainly, the word "church" does not represent the meaning, but this is the word the 1611 King James translators were directed to use to align with Anglican ecclesiastical doctrines and politics, as opposed to "congregation," as appears in the 1534 Tyndale New Testament (TNT) (Daniell, 2003, page 439).
 In fact, the TNT uses the word "church" only twice, each with reference to pagan structures, as in Acts 19:37 where it translates a compound form of HIERON {hee-er-on'}, the Greek word for "temple."
 Consequently, with the KJV, "church" has become the predominate word we have unfortunately inherited for EKKLESIA in our English Bibles.
+In the Spanish Reina-Valera translation, 1960, "churches of Christ" in Romans 16:16 is rendered "iglesias de Cristo," where "iglesias" is more faithfully a descendant of the Greek EKKLESIA.
 Therefore, we need to apply the Bible meaning to the word in our studies.

 William Barclay further explains that in Athens during the classical Greek period (around 500 to 300 BC), the EKKLESIA was a duly convening assembly of legal citizens who, operating within state law, could appoint and dismiss administrative officials, direct policy, declare war, contract treaties and alliances, allocate funds, elect military leaders, and dispatch troops.
 Its premises were that each member had equal rights and the freedom and duty to participate.
 EKKLESIA also had a Hebrew sense.
 In the Septuagint (writings that include the Old Testament in Greek), the word translates the Hebrew word for "assembly" or "congregation," QAHAL {kaw-hawl'} (Deuteronomy 9:10), which also originates from a root meaning "to summon."
 Barclay further explains here the significance of the "calling out" indicated by this word.
 When the people of Israel assemble, it is not a happenstance gathering but a summoning by God of all the people together to listen to and act upon the word of the Lord.
 Clearly, this describes an ordained body with a mission and a work to accomplish.